-One of the Hindu Trinity, Lord Shiva, is known to be the destroyer other two (Brahma and Vishnu) being creator and preserver according to various Puranas.
+One of the Hindu Trinity, Lord Shiva, is known to be the destroyer other two (Brahma and Vishnu) are creator and preserver according to various Puranas.
 The destructive energies are released by Lord Shiva, which dismantles all of the creation to start a new one.

 Shiva is also the cosmic dancer (Nataraja), an ascetic, a yogi, and Ardhanarishvara, the androgynous union of Shiva and his consort in one body half-male and half-female.
 One of the names given to Lord Shiva is Pashupatinath which means ‘master of animals.’
 However, this description of animals includes every being.

 Who is Lord Shiva?

 Shiva Sahasranama (1008 Names of Lord Shiva) include Mahadeva (the great god), Mahesh, Rudra, Neelkantha (the blue-throated one), and Ishvara (the supreme god), Mahayogi, or the great ascetic, who symbolizes the highest form of austere penance and abstract meditation, which results in salvation.

-Shiva Purana’s, Chapter 3 Shatrudra Samhita’s, Section 17 talks about Rudra Form of Lord Shiva.
-According to Svetasvatara Upanishad of Krishna Yajurveda, Rudra is everything, the self, the brahman; there is no second to Rudra.
+Shiva Purana’s, Chapter 3 Shatrudra Samhita’s, Section 17 talks about the Rudra Form of Lord Shiva.
+According to Svetasvatara Upanishad of Krishna Yajurveda, Rudra is everything, the self, the Brahman; there is no second to Rudra.

 Rudra is truly one, for the knowers of Brahman do not admit the existence of a second; he alone rules all the worlds by His powers.
 He dwells as the inner Self of every living being.
 After having created all the worlds, He, their Protector, takes them back into Himself at the end of time.
 He, the omniscient Rudra, the creator of the gods and the bestower of their powers, the support of the universe, He who, in the beginning, gave birth to Hiranyagarbha −may He endow us with clear intellect!Svetasvatara Upanishad 3.2 and 3.4